 Always Improving

-Like any good engineering firm, BFW/Marcum is always refining its process.
+Like any strong engineering firm, BFW/Marcum continues to refine the way it builds its internship experience.
 “Initially, we just kind of hired interns and dropped them into departments,” says Yates.
 “While I’m sure they learned a lot, it wasn’t as intentional as what we’re doing now.”

 One of the most popular recent changes is cross-training.
 “If someone is a civil intern but expresses interest in surveying, we give them the chance to shadow the survey crew for a day,” says Yates.
 “Every year, we’re looking for new ways to improve their experience.”